smartbch/docs/whitepaper/SmartBCH_Whitepaper-en.md

 Currently, Bitcoin Cash's capability has been proven to [reach 14MB](https://news.bitcoin.com/new-bitcoin-cash-stress-test-sees-700000-transactions-in-one-day/).
 Although at this moment its block size is only 0.8 MB on average, it is growing fast: more than three times since the beginning of 2021.
 If it keeps growing at such a rate, 14MB would not be enough in the near future.
 Since issues surrounding block size larger than 14MB remain unknown and have not been field-tested, it would be best to begin getting prepared for further scaling of Bitcoin Cash's throughput.

-What can Moeing contribute to the Bitcoin Cash ecosystem?
+What can Smart Bitcoin Cash contribute to the Bitcoin Cash ecosystem?
 Well, it builds a new playground for testing new features: It has a short confirmation time, supports EVM and Web3 with novel optimizations to provide higher throughput, and also provides new channels for one to invite more users to join Bitcoin Cash's ecosystem.

-As Moeing chain grows more mature, the developed libraries and the learned lessons will help improve Bitcoin Cash's mainnet, too.
+As Smart Bitcoin Cash grows more mature, the developed libraries and the learned lessons will help improve Bitcoin Cash's mainnet, too.

 ### Background